Lonerism: Recording

 Kevin Parker started writing and recording new material for Lonerism almost immediately after releasing Innerspeaker, saying "I started writing songs straight after Innerspeaker, but I told myself I wouldn't get hung up with the pressure, so I kinda pretended they were for some other weird project that wasn't going to have as much consequence".
 While Innerspeaker was recorded in a very structured manner with a designated time period to record, Parker recorded Lonerism in many different places around the world whilst touring with Tame Impala.
 Speaking about this, Parker revealed "I've got a recording thing with me at the moment, I can do vocal takes and guitar takes wherever I am, so it's getting recorded all over the world.
 There's a guitar take in Vienna, or a vocal take in the aeroplane from Singapore to London.
 I've got my studio at home, so a lot is being done in Perth."

-Speaking about the recording of the record in a 2019 interview with Beats 1's Matt Wilkinson, Parker went into more detail about his home setup in Perth: "It was this amazing time of unhinged experimentation and exploration.
-I would record until 5am, I’d go to sleep and wake up and start again.
-I’d just be drinking red wine all night and smoking spliffs.
+Speaking about the recording process in a 2019 interview with Beats 1's Matt Wilkinson, Parker went into more detail about his home setup in Perth: "It was this amazing time of unhinged experimentation and exploration.
+I would record until 5am, I'd go to sleep and wake up and start again.
+I'd just be drinking red wine all night and smoking spliffs.
 It was this really, really amazing time.
 This period of discovery.
 I had found a new guitar sound which led to me finding a new way of writing chords.
-And these new chords were making me write music that was conjuring up emotions that I hadn’t felt in a long time.
+And these new chords were making me write music that was conjuring up emotions that I hadn't felt in a long time.
 It reminded me of being a child again, basically."